azimuth-cloud/zenith/docs/client.md

 #### Specifying authentication parameters

-Zenith is able to enforce authentication by calling out to an external auth service.
-When initiating a tunnel, the Zenith client can specify a dictionary of parameters that will be passed to the auth service as headers of the form `x-auth-{key}: {value}` and can be used by the authentication service to make a decision.
-For example, when used as part of the [Azimuth portal](https://github.com/stackhpc/azimuth) Zenith clients can specify the OpenStack project that they belong to and the Azimuth auth callout will ensure project membership before permitting a request to proceed.
+Zenith is able to enforce authentication, either using OpenID Connect (OIDC) or by calling out to an external auth service.

-The Zenith client can also opt out of the external auth, even when it is configured at the server.
+A Zenith client can also opt out of any authentication that is imposed at the server.
 This can be useful for services that should be anonymously available or that enforce their own authentication.

-  * `skip_auth`: Indicates if the external auth should be skipped for this client.
+  * `skip_auth`: Indicates if authentication should be skipped for this client.
       * CLI argument: *Not available as a CLI argument.*
       * Environment variable: `ZENITH_CLIENT__SKIP_AUTH`
       * Default: `false`

+##### OpenID Connect

+The Zenith server supports using OpenID Connect (OIDC) to provide authentication for proxied services.
+This can be imposed on the server side using a discovery mechanism, but clients are able to override the OIDC parameters in order to use a specific OIDC issuer.

+In order to do this, the client must have a client ID and secret from the target OIDC issuer.
+Obtaining these credentials is out-of-scope of the Zenith components.
+The redirect URL of the client must be `https://{allocated FQDN}/_oidc/callback`.

+The given issuer URL should be such that the OpenID configuration can be discovered at `{auth_oidc_issuer}/.well-known/openid-configuration`.

+  * `auth_oidc_issuer`: The URL of the OIDC issuer to use.
+      * CLI argument: *Not available as a CLI argument.*
+      * Environment variable: `ZENITH_CLIENT__AUTH_OIDC_ISSUER`
+      * Default: `None`
+  * `auth_oidc_client_id`: The client ID of the OIDC client to use.
+      * CLI argument: *Not available as a CLI argument.*
+      * Environment variable: `ZENITH_CLIENT__AUTH_OIDC_CLIENT_ID`
+      * Default: `None`
+  * `auth_oidc_client_secret`: The client secret of the OIDC client to use.
+      * CLI argument: *Not available as a CLI argument.*
+      * Environment variable: `ZENITH_CLIENT__AUTH_OIDC_CLIENT_SECRET`
+      * Default: `None`

+##### External auth

+When the server supports external auth, a Zenith client can specify a dictionary of parameters that will be passed to the auth service as headers of the form `x-auth-{key}: {value}`.
+The authentication service can then use these headers to make an authorization decision.

-  * `auth_external_params`: Indicates if the external auth should be skipped for this client.
+  * `auth_external_params`: Parameters for the external auth service.
       * CLI argument: *Not available as a CLI argument.*
       * Environment variables of the form `ZENITH_CLIENT__AUTH_EXTERNAL_PARAMS__{KEY}`, e.g.
         `ZENITH_CLIENT__AUTH_EXTERNAL_PARAMS__OPENSTACK_PROJECT`